How suppliers apply to get on the Digital Marketplace.

 After suppliers have been accepted on to a framework, CCS:

 - monitors supplier credit scores, for example Experian credit scores and Dun & Bradstreet financial stress scores

 - investigates specific queries raised about suppliers

-- performs random spot checks on services to ensure they match the information provided in supplier applications
+- performs assurance verification on services to ensure they match the information provided in supplier applications

 It’s your responsibility to check whether the supplier can offer a service that meets your needs.